auth-it-center/limesurvey-saml-attributes/README.md

 and **Enable** the plugin

 ## Global Configuration
+* **Language Index** if SAML provider support multiple languages, choose the desired language index
+* **SAML attribute used as fullName** maps to SAML attribute that will be used as full name
+* **SAML attribute used as firstName** maps to SAML attribute that will be used as first name
-* **SAML attribute used as name** maps to SAML attribute that will be used as a name
+* **SAML attribute used as lastName** maps to SAML attribute that will be used as last name
-* **SAML attribute used as email** maps to SAML attribute that will be used as a email
+* **SAML attribute used as email** maps to SAML attribute that will be used as email
-* **SAML attribute used as department** maps to SAML attribute that will be used as a department
+* **SAML attribute used as department** maps to SAML attribute that will be used as department
-* **SAML attribute used as title** maps to SAML attribute that will be used as a title
+* **SAML attribute used as title** maps to SAML attribute that will be used as title
-* **SAML attribute used as affiliation** maps to SAML attribute that will be used as a affiliation
+* **SAML attribute used as affiliation** maps to SAML attribute that will be used as affiliation
-* **Available affiliations** Comma seperated list. **It is important for latter** when configuring the surveys.
+* **Available affiliations** Comma separated list. **It is important for latter** when configuring the surveys.
 Values map from A1,A2,...,An.
 *Example*: faculty,student,staff,affiliate,employee
 *Maps to*: A1,A2,A3,A4,A5
-* **Language Index** if SAML provider support multiple languages, choose the desired language index

 ![Global Settings](images/global_settings.png)